 The Company extensively emphasizes on the process of nomination of the Board of Directors and managements.
-As of now, the Company has not established a nomination committee for this specific duty; therefore, the Board of Directors is responsible for nominating and selecting directors and managements to ensure that they are knowledgeable and diversely skillful.
+As of now, the Company is in the process to establish Nomination and Remuneration Committee for this specific duty for nominating and selecting directors and managements to ensure that they are knowledgeable and diversely skillful.